opensafely/documentation/docs/opensafely-cli.md

 #### `opensafely launch rstudio` - Running RStudio Server

-This sub-command provides the RStudio interface to the r image.
-This lets you run your code in RStudio using the same versions of R and all the packages that are the OpenSAFELY secure backend.
+This sub-command provides the RStudio interface to the R image.
+This lets you run your code in RStudio using the same versions of R and all the packages that are available in the OpenSAFELY secure backend.
-Note that if you are using a Github [Codespaces](/getting-started/how-to/use-github-codespaces-in-your-project/#how-to-access-rstudio), then this is run automatically for you.
+Note that if you are using a Github [Codespace](/getting-started/how-to/use-github-codespaces-in-your-project/#how-to-access-rstudio), then this is run automatically for you.

 To launch an RStudio Server session please navigate to your research repository and run